bioCodeGroup/biocodegroup.github.io/pages/charlotte.md

 ---
 <!--more-->

-Charlotte is a PhD student in the Biochemistry and Molecular Biology program studying translational repression dynamics.
+Charlotte is a PhD student in the Biochemistry and Molecular Biology program studying repression of gene expression.
-She is interested in using programming and data science to advance biomedical research.
+She is interested in using programming, data science, and statistics to advance biomedical research.

 <div class="row medium-uncollapse large-collapse">
     <div class="medium-6 columns">